Sunday, December 31, 2017

 The tracks include two Traveling Wilburys outtakes: “Runaway” and “Nobody’s Child.”
 Other tracks include two Harrison songs he recorded for a “Best of” collection, “Poor Little Girl” and “Cockamamie Business” (both featuring Lynne); a Del Shannon song, “Walk Away” (featuring Lynne and Petty); three songs from Lynne, “Stormy Weather” and “September Song” (both featuring Harrison) and “Blown Away” (co-written by Petty and featuring Shannon); one song by Petty, “Runnin’ Down a Dream” (featuring Lynne, plus Shannon in the ending message), and one mostly instrumental song by Jim Horn, “Work It Out” (written by Lynne, and featuring Lynne, Harrison and Petty).
 I used the original version of “Runaway” and added the remix at the end as a bonus.

 Roy Orbison died in 1988, and there were rumors that Del Shannon would take his place in the group.
 But Shannon committed suicide in 1990.
 Shannon ends up featuring as lead singer on “Walk Away,” backup vocals on “Blown Away” and “Runnin’ Down a Dream,” and his song “Runaway” is covered.
 Plus Petty name-checks him in “Runnin’ Down a Dream.”
-So Del's kind of a de facto member of the group.
+So Shannon ended up being kind of a de facto member of the group.

-Dylan is mostly a no-show on this album except he shares lead vocals on “Nobody’s Child.”
+Dylan is mostly a no-show on this album except for sharing lead vocals on “Nobody’s Child.”
 Considering both Orbison’s and Shannon’s deaths (and now Harrison’s and Petty’s as well), I think the album cover of a train wreck is appropriate.
-I found the old photo online, added some sepia tone and the words.
+I found the old photo online, added some sepia tone and changed the words.

 All tracks are available on the various solo albums and the Traveling Wilburys' box set, The Traveling Wilburys Collection, except the original version of “Runaway,” which was a non-album B-side of the band’s “She’s My Baby” single.